 In preclinical and some early clinical studies, cannabidiol has been found to have anti-inflammatory potential through multiple pathways, making it a promising compound for further research.

-People use over-the-counter or online CBD products and medical cannabis to support arthritis, sore muscles from exercise, injuries, chronic pain, and even bowel conditions.
+People use over-the-counter or online medical cannabis and CBD products to support arthritis, sore muscles from exercise, injuries, chronic pain, and even bowel conditions.

 Let's look at what some of the current research says about CBD's promising anti-inflammatory properties and what this means for the future of CBD in medicine.